How Immigrants Can Start Investing in the United States (Step-by-Step)

 The Gap Between Knowing and Doing

-Many immigrants who have read about investing understand, at least in broad terms, that it is something they should do.
-They know that the stock market exists.
-They have heard that investing early builds wealth.
-They believe it is probably legal for them.
+Many of us who have read about investing understand, at least in broad terms, that it is something we should do.
+We know the stock market exists.
+We have heard that investing early builds wealth.
+We believe it is probably legal for us.

 This guide exists to close that gap.
-By the end of this article, you will have a clear, step-by-step path from where you are now to making your first investment in the United States.
+By the end, you will have a clear, step-by-step path from where you are now to making your first investment in the United States.
 The process is more straightforward than most people expect.

-You need a U.S. bank account to fund a brokerage account.
-If you do not yet have one, that is the first step.
+Have a U.S. bank account.
+You need one to fund a brokerage account.
+If you do not have one yet, that is the first step.
 Our banking series covers this in detail.

-Before investing, try to set aside a small emergency fund — money that covers two to three months of essential expenses, held in a savings account where it is safe and accessible.
+Build a small emergency fund.
+Before investing, set aside enough to cover two to three months of essential expenses in a savings account — somewhere safe and accessible.

-If you have high-interest debt — particularly credit card debt with an interest rate above 15 to 20 percent — paying that debt down before investing aggressively is generally the right financial decision.
+Address high-interest debt.
+If you carry credit card debt at an interest rate above 15 to 20 percent, paying that down before investing aggressively is generally the right decision.

-Once your high-interest debt is gone and your emergency fund is in place, you are ready to invest.
+Once your emergency fund is in place and high-interest debt is handled, you are ready to invest.

 Step One: Choose Where to Open Your Brokerage Account

 A brokerage account is the account through which you buy and hold investments.
-Choosing the right one for your situation is the first investment decision you will make.
+Choosing the right one is the first investment decision you will make.

-For immigrant investors who are beginners, here are the key qualities to look for:
+For beginners, here is what to look for:

 No account minimums.
-Many excellent brokerages allow you to open an account and begin investing with any amount — sometimes as little as $1.
-There is no reason to choose a brokerage that requires a large minimum to get started.
+Many excellent brokerages let you open an account and start investing with any amount — sometimes as little as $1.
+There is no reason to choose one that requires a large minimum to get started.

 No trading commissions.
-Most major U.S. brokerages have eliminated commissions on stock and ETF trades.
-You should not have to pay a fee every time you buy or sell an investment.
+Most major U.S. brokerages have eliminated fees on stock and ETF trades.
+You should not pay every time you buy or sell.

 ITIN acceptance.
-If you do not have a Social Security Number, confirm that the brokerage accepts an ITIN for account opening.
-Not all do, but many of the major ones have become more accommodating.
+If you do not have a Social Security Number, confirm the brokerage accepts an ITIN.
+Not all do — but many major ones have become more accommodating.

-Good mobile app and interface.
-You will manage your account primarily through a website or app.
-A clear, easy-to-use interface reduces the chance of errors and makes the experience less intimidating.
+A clear, easy-to-use app.
+You will manage your account primarily through a website or mobile app.
+A simple interface reduces errors and makes the experience less intimidating.

 Regulatory registration.
-Ensure any brokerage you use is registered with the Securities and Exchange Commission (SEC) and is a member of the Financial Industry Regulatory Authority (FINRA).
-These registrations mean the brokerage operates under regulatory oversight.
-You can verify registration through FINRA’s BrokerCheck website.
+Make sure any brokerage you use is registered with the Securities and Exchange Commission (SEC) and is a member of the Financial Industry Regulatory Authority (FINRA).
+You can verify this through FINRA’s BrokerCheck website.
+This confirms the brokerage operates under regulatory oversight.

 Step Two: Open Your Account

-During the application, you will be asked to answer questions about your investment experience, financial situation, and investment goals.
-Answer these honestly.
-They are used to ensure you are offered appropriate products and to comply with regulatory requirements.
+During the application, you will answer questions about your investment experience, financial situation, and goals.
+Answer honestly.
+These questions ensure you are offered appropriate products and help the brokerage meet regulatory requirements.

-You will also need to select what type of account you are opening.
+You will also select what type of account to open.
 For most beginners, a standard individual taxable brokerage account is the right starting point.
-We will cover the differences between account types — including retirement accounts like IRAs — in the next article.
+We will cover the differences between account types — including retirement accounts like IRAs — in the next guide.

-After submitting your application, the brokerage will verify your identity, typically within one to three business days.
-Some applications are approved immediately.
+After submitting, the brokerage will verify your identity.
+This typically takes one to three business days, though some applications are approved immediately.

 Step Three: Fund Your Account

-Once your account is approved, you need to transfer money into it before you can invest.
+Once your account is approved, transfer money into it before you can invest.

 How much should you start with?

-There is no perfect answer to this question.
+There is no perfect answer.
 The most important thing is to start — not to start with a specific amount.

-Many brokerages allow you to begin with as little as $1 through fractional shares, which we will explain shortly.
+Many brokerages allow you to begin with as little as $1 through fractional shares.
 If $50 or $100 is what you can comfortably invest right now, that is a completely valid starting point.

 What matters more than the initial amount is consistency.
-A person who invests $100 per month for twenty years will build significantly more wealth than a person who invested $5,000 once and never contributed again.
+A person who invests $100 per month for twenty years will build significantly more wealth than someone who invested $5,000 once and never contributed again.

 Step Four: Understand What You Are Buying

-Before making your first investment, spend a few minutes understanding what you are buying.
+Before making your first investment, spend a few minutes understanding what you are purchasing.
 For most beginners, the recommendation is to start with index funds or ETFs that track a broad market index.

-As explained in the first article in this series, an index fund buys a small piece of every company in a given index.
-The most commonly recommended starting investment for beginners is a fund that tracks the S&P 500, which represents 500 of the largest companies in the United States.
+As we covered in an earlier guide, an index fund buys a small piece of every company in a given index.
+The most commonly recommended starting point is a fund that tracks the S&P 500 — 500 of the largest companies in the United States.

 When you invest in an S&P 500 index fund, you are instantly diversified across 500 companies in multiple industries.
 Your money is not dependent on any single company performing well.